The best local movers for Atlanta to Olympia moves

 - Olympia’s population is about 89% less than Atlanta.

-- Olympia's public transportation has a score of 5 out of 10 versus Atlanta's higher score of 8.
+- Olympia’s public transportation score of 5 out of 10 is lower than Atlanta’s score of 8.

 - Olympia is less walkable than Atlanta with a score of 39 out of 100 vs Atlanta’s 48 out of 100.

 - With a score of 59 out of 100, Olympia is more bike-friendly than Atlanta, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Olympia’s crime rate is lower than Atlanta with a score of 27.95 compared to Atlanta’s 64.23.
 This means that Olympia neighborhoods are safer than 27.95% of all U.S. neighborhoods, and Atlanta neighborhoods are safer than 64.23%.